Temavrix/NexaView/README.md

 Please also refer to LICENSE file for clarifications.
 Thank you for your kind co-operation :-)

-ComDash Copyright (C) Epicalable 2024
+NexaView Copyright (C) Temavrix 2025
 All Rights Reserved

-Version 3.2.7
+Version 3.3.0